Why Is Dogecoin Shooting Up Today? | Benzinga

 See Also: How To Buy Dogecoin (DOGE)

 Why Is It Moving?
-DOGE has outperformed BTC and ETH in terms of weekly gains as of press time.
-Major cryptocurrencies traded in the green at press time with the global cryptocurrency market cap rising 5.2% to $1.84 trillion.
+DOGE rose in parallel with other major cryptocurrencies as the global market cap for coins registered a 3.75% increase to $1.91 trillion at press time.

-See Also: Dogecoin Outperforms Bitcoin, Ethereum Into The Green As Positive On-Chain Metrics Buoy Market
+See Also: Why Ethereum And NFT Based Crypto Axie Infinity Is Trading 60% Higher Today

-DOGE was the third most mentioned cryptocurrency on Twitter Inc’s (NASDAQ:TWTR) platform at press time behind BTC and ETH, as per Cointrendz data.
+On Wednesday morning, DOGE was the third most mentioned cryptocurrency on Twitter Inc’s (NYSE:TWTR) platform behind BTC and ETH.

-On Monday, popular blockchain analytics firm Chainalysis said it expanded coverage to include Dogecoin after it was “frequently requested.”
+DOGE also attracted high interest from investors on social media, as per Stocktwits’ data.

-Meanwhile, AMC Entertainment Holdings Inc (NYSE:AMC) said it will accept BTC as payment for tickets and concessions on Monday, but clamor is growing on Twitter for the chain to also accept DOGE.
+Coinbase Global Inc (NASDAQ:COIN) CEO Brian Armstrong said Tuesday at the company’s second-quarter earnings call that the platform was “agnostic” about picking cryptocurrency winners in a reference to DOGE’s listing in the quarter.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.